 - Family heirlooms, firearms, or jewelry

-- Identify items that you consider are essentials in your day to day life.
+- Identify items that you consider essential in your day-to-day life.
 These items could be:

 - Clothing and work-related materials